dropofwill/IMG_RonR_Seminar/README.md

 We're using this for two reasons:

 1. Getting Ruby and Rails setup properly on Windows is a non-trivial task and this gives an Ubuntu box with a lot of stuff we need already installed
-2. This way all the setup we do today doesn't just apply to the computer you do it on
+2. This way all the setup we do today doesn't just apply to the lab computer you happen to be on.

+If you would like to setup ruby on your own machine I recommend reading through [this guide](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book#sec-up_and_running), which offers various recommendations for Linux, Mac, and Windows machines,

 ###Ruby/Rails Setup
 -------